itsdax/Runescape-Web-Walker-Engine/README.md

 ##About
 - This is the **front end** of my web walker, which includes a wrapper for the server-client interaction of generating paths from point A to point B and navigating through the path.
 - Back-end pathfinding is coded using a combination of dijkstra's and A\* algorithm.
 Dijstra's is mainly for region limiting for performance purposes whereas A\* calculates the actual path.
+Wayports (Node jumps) cannot be calculated using a heuristic value so Dijkstra's is needed in this scenario.
 - The Walker Engine includes path walking, waypoint navigation (Ship Chartering/Portals/etc), and path randomization using BFS to prevent trackable walking patterns.

 ##Features
 - Speed.
 Will generate a path from any two points (Given that it is mapped) in less than a second, guaranteed.

 - Simplicity.
-Implement the engine into your script by simply calling
+Implement the engine into your script by simply calling:
       ```
       WebWalker.walkTo(new RSTile(x, y, z)
       ```

 - Shortcuts.
 Using all and only the shortcuts that your Player can access, whether it is skill level requirements, or inventory item requirements.

 - Debugging visualization.
-Draw a live feed of **Path** and **Collision Data** the engine is working with.
+Draw a live feed of **Path** and **Collision Data** the engine is working with using:
       ```
       WebWalkerPaint.getInstance().drawDebug(graphics, WebPath.previousPath(), true);
       ```